DerEffi/pixelart/README.md

 ## Usage/Deployment

-The project consist of three parts:
+The project consist of these parts:
 - the controller for the display: [/pixelart-controller](./pixelart-controller/)
+- an alternate controller (Raspberry PI) for the display currently under development and not ready for use: [/pixelart-controller-rpi](./pixelart-controller-rpi)
 - the webinterface for remote control of the display: [/pixelart-interface](./pixelart-interface/)
 - the socials api for retrieving social data from different platforms: [/pixelart-api](./pixelart-api/)